chriswessels/meteor-tupperware/README.md

 The root process of the image will be set to the Node.js entrypoint for your Meteor application, so you can pass runtime settings straight into `docker run -e`, or bake them into your image with `ENV` directives in your Dockerfile.
 Node.js will listen on port 80 inside the container, but you can bind this to any port on the host.

-Example of passing options into docker run:
+Example of passing options into `docker run` at runtime:

     docker run --rm \
     -e ROOT_URL=http://yourapp.com \